 1 – 4’X4’ - top

 The key component for your sound booths effectiveness will be the sound proofing material.
-We chose to use an open cell foam based product that is cut in 2’ X 4’ panels produced by Auralex
+We chose to use an open cell foam based product that is cut in 2’ X 4’ panels produced by Auralex.
+We picked ours up from Guitar Center.
+This material can range greatly in price but you can start your booth at about $2.00 – $5.00 per square foot.

 With the door closed the booth gets very dark inside, so we installed a light.
-To keep with the theme of cheap we used an 8.00 aluminum clam shell light from our local home improvement store.
-We simply cut a hole in the top, hot glued it in place and used a compact florescent bulb to keep heat to a minimum in our small enclosed well insulated box.
+To keep with the theme of cheap we used an $8.00 aluminum clam shell light from our local home improvement store.
+We simply cut a hole in the top, hot glued it in place and used a compact florescent bulb to keep heat to a minimum in our small, enclosed and well-insulated box.

 We use a handful of different pieces of hardware for this build that are all easily available at your local hardware store.